MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5603-scenario-include.md

-Get a detailed and organized overview of all your fixed asset transactions.
+Get an organized, detailed overview of all transactions for your fixed assets.